flipp-oss/deimos/docs/CONFIGURATION.md

-logger|`Logger.new(STDOUT)`|The logger that Deimos will use. phobos_logger|`Deimos.config.logger`|The logger passed to Phobos. metrics|`Deimos::Metrics::Mock.new`|The metrics backend use for reporting. tracer|`Deimos::Tracer::Mock.new`|The tracer backend used for debugging.
+logger|`Logger.new(STDOUT)`|The logger that Deimos will use. phobos_logger|`Deimos.config.logger`|The logger passed to Phobos. metrics|`Deimos::Metrics::Mock.new`|The metrics backend use for reporting. tracer|`Deimos::Tracing::Mock.new`|The tracer backend used for debugging.

 ## Defining Producers